11th Grade College Checklist

 3. Visit colleges.

-Your teenager will get the best feel for a college while students are on campus, so that means you’ll need to plan at least some college visits during junior year.
-Many families use spring break of junior year for this purpose.
+Your teenager will get the best feel for a college while students are on campus, so that means you’ll need to plan at least some college visits during your junior year college preparation.
+Many families use spring break of eleventh grade for this purpose.
 But if a multi-day college tour road trip is not affordable for your family, then take your teenager on day trips to visit colleges in your region.
 Chances are you have a variety of colleges (small, big, private, public) within a couple hours of your home.
 Even if your student doesn’t apply to these schools, he can still experience an urban campus versus a rural campus, for example.
 Or a big public university versus a small liberal arts college.
 Learn more: 10 Must Dos for Any College Visit.

 4. Make a plan for testing.